akhil1220/AWS-NETWORKING-PROJECT/02 VPC TRAFFIC FLOW AND SECURITY/README.md

 - Learned about Network ACL And rules.

 ## Next steps ##
-In the next project i will extend this seup and build Private subnet.
+In the next project i will extend this setup and build Private subnet.